 AAP Meeting Code of Conduct

 AAP is committed to inclusion, equity, and respectful treatment of all meeting participants and seeks to provide a safe and professional atmosphere in which attendees may learn, network, and participate in a welcoming environment of mutual respect.
-All participants, including, but not limited to, attendees and their registered family/guests, speakers, volunteers, exhibitors, AAP staff, service providers, and all others are expected to abide by this Code of Conduct.
+All participants, including, but not limited to, attendees and their family/guests, speakers, members of the press, volunteers, exhibitors, AAP staff, service providers, and all others are expected to abide by this Code of Conduct.
 This applies to all AAP meetings and events, including those sponsored by organizations other than AAP but held in conjunction with AAP events, on virtual, in-person, public or private platforms.
 Conduct that is prohibited includes:

 • Harassment or intimidation of any kind including those based on race, color, ethnicity, national origin, age, religion, language, gender, gender identity, gender expression, sexual orientation, physical appearance, disability, veteran/military status, marital/partner status, parental status or other group status.